smlhelp/book/src/start/common.md

     (print (Int.toString x); (x = y) orelse (search (xs, y)))
 ```

-It should be noted that `;` often doens't ''play nice'' with many things in SML
+It should be noted that `;` often doesn't ''play nice'' with many things in SML,
-so it is best to enclose every sequene of expressions with parentheses.
+so it is best to enclose every sequence of expressions with parentheses as we did above.